VICE-CHAIR, Financial Services Tribunal (FST)

 APPOINTMENT AND ACCOUNTABILITY

-A Vice-Chair, Financial Services Commission of Ontario (FSCO) is appointed by the Lieutenant Governor in Council under provisions in the Financial Services Commission of Ontario Act, 1997.
-A Vice-Chair of the FSCO is also a Vice-Chair of the Financial Services Tribunal (FST) and performs both roles on a part-time basis.
+A Vice-Chair is appointed by the Lieutenant Governor in Council under provisions in the Financial Services Tribunal Act, 2017 (the "Act").
+A Vice-Chair perform the role on a part-time basis.

-In the role of Vice-Chair of the Tribunal, a Vice-Chair is accountable to support the Chair, FST in the oversight role for the performance of the FST related to its mandate to carry out adjudicative functions regarding appeals or reviews of the decisions and proposed decisions of the Superintendent of Financial Services or the Deposit Insurance Corporation of Ontario.
+In the role of Vice-Chair of the Tribunal, a Vice-Chair is accountable to support the Chair, FST in the oversight role for the performance of the FST related to its mandate to carry out adjudicative functions regarding appeals or reviews of the decisions and proposed decisions of the CEO of FSRA in relation to FSRA's regulated sectors.

-In both roles, a Vice-Chair is accountable to carry out authorities and responsibilities as assigned by Management Board of Cabinet directives, The Financial Services Commission of Ontario Act, 1997 and related statutes/regulations, and the Memorandum of Understanding between the Minister of Finance and Chair, FSCO and Chair, FST and CEO, FSCO and the Superintendent of Financial Services.
+In both roles, a Vice-Chair is accountable to carry out authorities and responsibilities as assigned by Management Board of Cabinet directives, the Act, and related statutes/regulations, and any Memoranda of Understanding between the Minister of Finance and the Chair, FST.

-To act as a member of the Commission and the FST, and to chair meetings of the Commission and/or FST in the absence of the Chair.
-To participate in the provision of strategic leadership and direction for the performance of FSCO.
+To act as a Member of the FST, and to chair meetings of the Commission and/or FST in the absence of the Chair.
 To participate in setting FST goals, and in designing/establishing FST adjudicative processes and performance review/reporting measures.

 Leadership and Agency Governance

-A Vice-Chair, FST participates as a member of the FST composed of the Chair, two Vice-Chairs, and between six and twelve Members.
+A Vice-Chair, FST participates as a member of the FST composed of the Chair, two Vice-Chairs, at least six Members, the Registrar and the Assistant Registrar.